youldash/iOS/Day 3/README.md

 > **Note:** The refractor mechanism in Xcode **only works** if you have enabled the **"Create Git repository on"** when you've first started your project, or if you've moved your entire Xcode project folder in a folder that is already tied-up/linked-to an existing Git repo.
 If you are working under the assumption that Git is in fact enabled for your project(s), then Xcode will create local Snapshots of your project (should you wish to revert back to code segments used prior any new changes in your code).
 [This article](https://developer.apple.com/library/ios/recipes/xcode_help-structure_navigator/articles/RestoringaProjectorWorkspacefromaSnapshot.html) has more to say regarding this topic.

-#### Renaming "GameScene" to "GRScene".
+#### Renaming "GameScene" to "GRScene"

 Edit `GameScene.h` in the Editor area of Xcode and perform the following:

-* Highlight the `GameScene` class name (declaration) by selecting the while word using either mouse/trackpad of your computer:
+* Highlight the `GameScene` class name (or interface) by selecting the whole word using your keyboard/mouse/trackpad:
 <div align="center"><img src="https://raw.github.com/youldash/iOS/master/Misc/Exercise8.0.1.png" width="100%" /></div>

 * Goto "Edit" → "Refractor" → "Rename" from Xcode's menu bar (top menu), like so: